inevolin/PyCRM/README.md

 Regular text-based files can easily be read and parsed.
 But the OCR library allows us to easily and quickly parse text from image, pdf and docx files.
 The text/keywords obtained from these files can be used for labeling/processing files automatically.

 Suppose you have hundreds of files, and most of these are copies of passports, contracts and invoices.
-Some are images were taken by phone, some were scanned images, some are PDF files containing images, some are text-based PDF files.
+Some images were made by phone, some were scanned, some are PDF files containing text and/or images.
 The demo screenshots below illustrate how we can extract text/keywords from these kinds of documents.

 #### OCR in action: